-If you're feeling as if we're in the center of a "me, me, me" epidemic, you're not alone.
-"In our rapid digital-driven culture of material consumption and self-congratulation, people are primed to report on themselves constantly," said Freed. "'Selfies' are the metaphor for the self-obsessed narratives encouraged by social media platforms."
+Her verdict: For one thing, if you’re feeling as if you’re in the center of a “me, me, me” epidemic, you’re not alone.
+“In our rapid digital-driven culture of material consumption and self-congratulation, people are primed to report on themselves constantly,” said Freed. “‘Selfies’ are the metaphor for the self-obsessed narratives encouraged by social media platforms.”
 The digital world has a lot to answer for, then.
-But it's not going anywhere — and if anything, future generations are only going to spend more of their time online, which means a big part of our job as parents is to raise our kids to be grateful and compassionate.
+But it’s not going anywhere — and if anything, future generations are only going to spend more of their time online, which means a big part of our job as parents is to raise our kids to be grateful and compassionate.

 It’s a big responsibility.
 “When kids get everything they ask for and are allowed to dictate how things go, they become unaware of other’s needs and expect the world to cater to them,” explained Freed.
 “This lack of empathy and consideration for others translates into failed intimate relationships.
 When we do not have the capacity and consideration to take in another person’s needs and wants, and to care about our emotional imprint on others, we inherently create relationships that are based on dominance and submission, not love.
 For a time, these relationships based on power and compliance function, but inevitably those who rule another human being become reviled.”

 “Entitled people are rarely happy people because they are always expecting to have more, be more and bask in endless praise,” Freed added.
 “Grateful people, by contrast, are humble and are rewarded intrinsically from a sense of well-being and purpose.”

 Time to stop giving in to our kids, then?
 Absolutely.
 “Giving in to the daily dictates of our children is not nurturing them; it is fostering a future of lonely emotional despotism,” warned Freed.

 Freed suggests trying the following to improve our chances of bringing up grateful, caring, respectful human beings, not entitled, spoiled brats.